Release date: 02.2001 | 2 weights | Customer: T26 |Price: $69

-One of the most beloved letters of the 1920s was reborn in Glosso.
-Imre Kner also pays a tribute to it in his 1933 study: “Known as the Roman or Romanian antiqua, the medieval typeface got into the type caster again as a compromise of written character and letter-cutting.
+One of the most beloved letters of the 1920s was Reborn in Glosso.
+Imre Kner also pays a tribute to it in his 1933 study: “Known as the Roman or Romanian Antiqua, the medieval typeface got into the type caster again as a compromise of written character and letter-cutting.
 Out of this round letter came those closed type families as huge blocks out of which the cover of the era has been built.”

 on Creative Market